rmiyashiro/CandyCaneId/README.md

       Slack or other programs), I felt it was important that the actual hexadecimal text of the ObjectId remain intact so it can still be compared outside the browser.
 Otherwise this would only add confusion.
+- What's the point of the Hue Offset settings?
+    - I don't know, I just threw them in there because they look fun.
+I suppose if there was one ObjectId in particular that was your favorite, you could shift the sliders so that that specific ObjectId has the colorization you want (e.g. all red).
+But you could you could only do that with that one ObjectId.

 ## 💡 Inspirations